-PROJECT CHARACTERISTICS AND SELECTION PROCESSES ALIGNMENT WITH THE EU TAXONOMY'S TECHNICAL SCREENING CRITERIA 1.
-SUBSTANTIAL CONTRIBUTION TO CLIMATE CHANGE MITIGATION The transmission and distribution infrastructure or equipment financed under this framework are/ will be located in Austria.
-The Issuer confirms that the transmission and distribution infrastructure or equipment financed under this framework comply with one of the following criteria: The system is the interconnected European system: The Austrian Power Grid (APG), fully owned by VERBUND, is part of the interconnected European system.
-Around 75% of Austria's electricity comes from renewable sources, hence, the Issuer confirms the 67% of the newly enabled generation capacity in the system is below the generation threshold value of 100gCO2e/kWh.
-The Issuer confirms that the average system grid emissions factor of every new grid infrastructure is below the threshold value of 100gCO2e/kWh.
-The Issuer confirms that it will not finance metering infrastructure. √ See f). , • 3.
-WATER AND MARINE RESOURCES - DO NO SIGNIFICANT HARM CRITERIA
+- The system is the interconnected European system: The Austrian Power Grid (APG), fully owned by VERBUND, is part of the interconnected European system. - Around 75% of Austria's electricity comes from renewable sources, hence, the Issuer confirms the 67% of the newly enabled generation capacity in the system is below the generation threshold value of 100gCO2e/kWh. - The Issuer confirms that the average system grid emissions factor of every new grid infrastructure is below the threshold value of 100gCO2e/kWh. - The Issuer confirms that it will not finance metering infrastructure.

+2. CLIMATE CHANGE ADAPTATION - DO NO SIGNIFICANT HARM CRITERIA